-Next, neatly layer about five pieces of bread on top of each other.
-Push the spoon-shape cutter through the bread.
-You can do more, just make sure you get the hang of it first.
+- Next, neatly layer about 5 pieces of bread on top of one another.
+Push the spoon-shape cutter through the bread (or cut out the spoon shape with a knife).
+You can do more; just make sure you get the hang of it first.
 You might feel like there is a lot of wasted bread.
-Just bake the off-cuts and blend them in a food processor to make breadcrumbs.
+Just bake the offcuts, and blend them in a food processor to make breadcrumbs.

-While the edible spoons are still together, poke three holes through with a toothpick or large needle to prevent the spoons from forming bubbles.
+- While the edible spoons are still together, poke 3 holes through with a toothpick or large needle to prevent the spoons from forming bubbles.
 Peel the spoons apart.

-Place the spoons on a baking pan and put in a pre-heated, 250 degree F oven for 30 minutes.
+- Place the spoons on a baking pan, and bake in a heated, 250-degree F oven for 30 minutes.

-Once golden-brown, place bread spoons on a drying rack to cool down.
+- Once golden brown, place the bread spoons on a drying rack to cool down.

-Now that the spoons have been made, the options are truly endless!
-Serve the edible spoons with your favorite dip, as a mini pizza or dip in melted chocolate and top with something yummy!
+Now that the spoons have been made, the options are truly endless.
+Serve the edible spoons with your favorite dip, as a mini pizza, or dip into melted chocolate, and top with something yummy.

 More tips for entertaining